versioned/versioned-api/README.md

 * Complete Swagger with parameters and schemas for CRUD and data endpoints Also, distinguish responses per route?

+* Middleware that validates params based on swagger

 * Contentful data types and constraints (short text, long text)

 * Rename swagger to openapi?